ojas-sanghi/scaling-out/README.md

-# 2020-devfest-game-jam
+# Scaling Out

-2020 DevFest Game Jam.
-Woo hoo
+Initially started as a product of the UofA 2020 DevFest Game Jam, later decided to flesh it out into a full game.